-Most mental disorders begin before adulthood,24 and there is a devastating trend of children and youths presenting to emergency departments in mental health distress.25 This reflects the growing need for children and youths to access mental health supports and the challenges in finding those supports before it becomes an emergency.
+Most mental disorders begin before adulthood.24 and there is a devastating trend of children and youth presenting to emergency departments in mental health distress.25 This reflects the growing need for children and youth to access mental health supports and the challenges in finding those supports before it becomes an emergency.

-In addition, the rates of children and youths brought to the ER for mental health supports increased by approximately 75% over the last 10 years.
-However, ERs are not currently designed, equipped, or resourced to address the growing mental health needs of the communities that they serve, in addition to being often noisy, busy, and highly stimulating environments.
+In addition, the rates of children and youth brought to the ER for mental health supports increased by approximately 75% over the last 10 years.26 However, ERs are not currently designed, equipped, or resourced to address the growing mental health needs of the communities that they serve, in addition to being often noisy, busy, and highly stimulating environments.
 Therefore, ERs can be traumatic and compound existing mental health challenges, leading to repeat visits and increasing risk of suicide.
-Also, access to services differs based on geographical area with some waiting up to 2.5 years to be treated.
-As a result, ERs will continue to be the obvious place for people to turn to while experiencing a mental health crisis.
+Also, access to services differs based on geographical area with some waiting up to 2.5 years to be treated.27 As a result, ERs will continue to be the obvious place for people to turn to while experiencing a mental evidence-informed practices that support children and youth who are experiencing a mental health

+Researching how youth hubs and parent hubs can optimize the effectiveness of their supports health crisis.
 This presents an opportunity to cultivate therapeutic environments, or SafER Spaces, within ERs.